abiondo/abiondo.github.io/_posts/2020-03-22-saarctf20-schlossberg.md

 We create an array `a` with a size of `(1 << 64) / 8`.
 Then, we loop with `j` from 0 to the size of `a` (the size operator is `grees`), and we print each element through the `sahmol_ln` function from the standard library, which prints an `int` followed by newline.
 In the exploit, we can read the quadwords printed by `sahmol_ln`, reconstruct the heap data, and scan for flags.
-Once we hit unmapped memory after the heap, this will crash with a segmentation fault, but we'll still get output from the server.
+Once we hit unmapped memory after the heap, this will crash with a segmentation fault, but we'll still get the preceding output from the server.
 Since it crashes while going forward (before wrapping around), it will only dump memory after the array allocation.
 I wrote another version that goes backwards, and will crash on unmapped memory before the heap, and used both (which one gets the flag depends on where the array gets allocated).
+The heap dump has to be repeated for each cave, as the heap will only contain treasures for the cave we are visiting.

 The problem is that this generates _a lot_ of network traffic, which in turn makes it slow since most vulnboxes don't have a huge bandwidth.
 Our A/D infrastructure sits on a very generous bandwidth, enough that we could just crank the parallelism knob and be done with it, but it would probably start looking like DoS.